NelsonTheLotus/OPAL-8_Processor/README.md

 ## Schematic
 >Schematics are included in the circuit folder.
-The **Computer_Diagram.circ** file is a logic circuit, while the **TI74CDO01CMOS.circ** is designed with the texas instrument 74 series CMOS logic gate series in mind.
+The **Computer_Diagram.circ** file is a logic circuit, while the **TI74CDO01CMOS.circ** is designed with the texas instrument 74 series CMOS logic gates in mind.

 ## Assembler
 >The assembler for this architecture is included in the Assembler folder,